 In addition, this is a golden opportunity to really put your best foot forward.
 Take control of the interview, delving into what you think is most relevant to the job.
 Take this opportunity to connect them to your strengths.

 If you think of your interview as a movie, this is the trailer meant to get people excited about going to see the movie.

-These questions probe to see how interested you are in the role and how hard you worked to learn more about it.
+These questions probe how interested you are in the role and how hard you worked to learn more about it.
 It’s also an indirect gauge for how your previous experience has helped you to understand what the role requires.
 If you’re able to glean interesting insights from the job posting that others can’t, interviewers will notice that.